 3. Ecommerce on mobile.

-eCommerce is witnessing an increasing volume in mobile transaction.
+High volume mobile transaction is a very popular ecommerce trend.
 Mobile is undoubtedly an extremely popular engagement platform.
 Providing an excellent user experience on mobile is the primary concern for online retailers, and they are eagerly adopting mobile first strategy.
 Mobile first is a more sophisticated and profound strategy, which is beyond just optimizing for mobile, but rather creating an online experience for mobile prior to desktops, tablets, or any other device.
 Additionally, Google’s mobile-first index, which ranks searches based on the mobile version of the content, is encouraging eCommerce to design for the mobile.

 4. Extreme shipping: Increasing same day delivery.